Ryan2486/nlp-emotion-analysis/README.md

 So, ``emotions`` is now once again in its raw, native, ready-to-use 🤗 format!

 ---
-Just like loading a dataset with 🤗 is easy 😊, grabbing a model—or a part of it, like its tokenizer—is just as simple 😎.
+Just like loading a dataset with 🤗 is easy, grabbing a model—or a part of it, like its tokenizer—is just as simple 😎.
 Luckily, I’m living in this era where all these powerful tools are just a few lines of code away 😅!

 >We’re not going to reinvent the wheel by coding everything from scratch—like the tokenizer and other core components.
 The goal here is to understand how a model works in general before trying to build one ourselves.

 We now load the tokenizer associated with the transformer model `distilbert-base-uncased`.

 Tokenization is the step where raw text is converted into a sequence of token IDs that the model can understand.
-These tokens are often subwords (like "play" + "##ing").
+These tokens are often subwords (like ``"play"`` + ``"##ing"``).

 You can think of the tokenizer as the language of your model — without it, it simply won’t understand what you’re trying to say😝.

-### Code:
 ```python
 print("Loading a pre-trained tokenizer from Hugging Face Transformers")
 from transformers import AutoTokenizer